 Having reviewed the evidence in the record, the administrative law judge finds: The claimant's notice of claim was mailed to the employer's address of record on December 31, 2018, and received by the employer.
 The notice of claim contains a warning that any protest must be postmarked, faxed or returned not later than ten days from the initial mailing date.
-That date fell on January 7, 2019.
-On January 4, 2019, the employer returned the Notice of Claim and checked the box indicating it was NOT protesting this claim (Department's Exhibit D-1).
+That date fell on January 10, 2019.
+The employer checked the box indicating it was NOT protesting this claim on January 9, 2019 (Department's Exhibit D-1).